swanandlab/DBscorer/README.md

 Load Video: Convert the videos to a constant frame rate video in a MATLAB-supported video format.
 Use ffmpeg as described.
 You may downsample the video if needed.
 You can select one video file at a time for processing.

+Start (s) and End (s): Use this to define the start and End of the video analysis and show the frame.

-Create Background: You can create a background for the video using this.
-In most cases, the background will include pixels from animals.
+Create Background: You can create a background for selected part of video using this.
+You can select a start and end such that you get a clean background.

 Fix Background: To fix the background, select the area generated from animal pixels, as shown in the demo video.

-Figure Window: This button creates a window showing an image of a video frame.
+Figure Window: This button creates a window for showing an image of a video frame.
 If you accidentally close the figure window, changing the start(s) won't show any video frame.
 In this case, use the figure window to create the window where the video frame will be shown and then change the start(s).

-Start (s) and End (s): Use this to define the start and End of the video analysis and show the frame.

 Info: Before marking your ROI, you can enter the information here about the animal.